Why Do My Labs Look Normal When I Feel Awful?

 - Being told "your labs are perfect" while you're the one living in the body those labs came from

-When to Get Additional Support
+When Should You Get Additional Support Beyond a Functional Read?

 - What labs should I actually ask my doctor to run?